 'Can we make bath bombs?' has been a saying I have heard over and over in the last few months.
 Both my girls are crazy about the things at the moment and after making them at parties and having received them as gifts they have been desperate to make some at home.
 They were both thrilled when we were sent some Fab Labs craft kits to review in the run up to Christmas and one of them was Bath Bombs.
-The other was a luxury home tye dye kit so check back next week to see how Little 1 got on with that.
+The other was a luxury home tye dye kit that Little 1 used for a fab bed makeover.

 Little 2 and I got stuck into making the bath bombs one afternoon, the Fab Lab Bath Bomb kit (RRP £14.99) contained instructions, two bath bomb moulds, two protective gloves, two spoons, a plastic pot for mixing, a stick for compacting, a bottle of glycerine and a pipette, a tub of citric acid and two tubs of sodium bicarbonate (one blue and one pink) as well as some wrapping, 5 sheets of tissue paper and 5 ribbons and gift tags.